id0ubl3g/conver-flask-api/README.md

 This project was developed in collaboration with [Francine Cruz](https://github.com/Francine02), who contributed to the frontend part.
 Her collaboration was essential in integrating the API with a user-friendly interface, providing an optimized user experience.

 For a live demonstration of the API in action, visit [Conver](https://conver-taupe.vercel.app/), where the API has been fully integrated into an interactive platform.

+## License

+This project is licensed under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+See the [LICENSE](./LICENSE) file for details.